 - /etc/rc Main script.
-Should not be edited. - /etc/rc.conf Configuration file used by /etc/rc to know what daemons should start with the system. - /etc/rc.conf.local Configuration file you can use to override settings in /etc/rc.conf so you don't have to touch /etc/rc. conf itself, which is convenient when upgrading your system. - /etc/netstart Script used to initialize the network.
+Should not be edited. - /etc/rc.conf Configuration file used by /etc/rc to set startup parameters for the system.
+Should not be edited. - /etc/rc.conf.local Configuration file that overrides settings in /etc/rc.conf so you don't have to touch /etc/rc.conf itself, which is important when upgrading your system.

+- /etc/netstart Script used to initialize the network.
 Shouldn't be edited. - /etc/rc.local Script used for local administration.
 This is where new daemons or host specific information should be stored. - /etc/rc.securelevel Script which runs commands that must be run before the security level changes.
-See init(8) - /etc/rc.shutdown Script run on shutdown.
+See init(8)) - /etc/rc.shutdown Script run on shutdown.
 Put anything you want done before shutdown in this file.
 See rc.shutdown(8)